 If you're here on vacation, don't leave until you've tried some Hawaiian food dishes that only the locals seem to understand.

-If you’re booked in a hotel, it may be of interest to you to know that most Hawaiian restaurants, in fact, do follow a particular style of cooking that’s a fusion of the different ethnic culinary influences on the islands.
+If you're booked in a hotel, it may be of interest to you to know that most Hawaiian restaurants follow a particular style of cooking that's a fusion of the different ethnic culinary influences on the islands.

-Dubbed simply as “Hawaii Regional Cuisine” or HRC, this trademarked cooking style follows authentic Hawaiian food recipes using locally grown and locally sourced food ingredients.
+Dubbed “Hawaii Regional Cuisine” or HRC, this trademarked cooking style follows authentic Hawaiian food recipes using locally grown and locally sourced food ingredients.

 But to complete your vacation, try stepping out of the comfort zone and sample some staple Hawaiian comfort street foods.

-Don’t leave the islands without trying these 10 truly Hawaiian foods:
+Don't leave the islands without trying these ten truly Hawaiian foods: